danielharrell/open-eyes-lect-2017-18/Open.md

 of view possible?
-This meta-question might well give us hope we could build a second kind of science on the first, where the way things seem, from any point of view, becomes the way they seem from one point of view, and in this oneness the only point of view from which the way things seem is the way things are.
+This meta-question might well give us hope we could build a second kind of science on the first, where the way things seem, from any point of view, becomes the way they seem from one point of view, and in this oneness prove the only point of view from which the way things seem is the way things are.
 Once we follow Kant, in other words, we might follow Hegel in turn.
 But even if Hegel can carry us to how things are, it will only be through how they seem, from a point of view proved absolute.
-There will then be no escape from a point of view, even in this science of the absolute, making Hegel's own name for it, a phenomenology of spirit, as much a confession of modesty as a declaration of ambition.
+There will be no escape from a point of view even in this science of the absolute, making Hegel's own name for it, a phenomenology of spirit, as much a confession of modesty as a declaration of ambition.
 Knowing we know everything would differ only in